 Don’t Miss Out on the Best Ten Days of the Year

-“There are no days in which righteous deeds are more beloved to Allah than these ten days [of Dhul Hijjah].”
+There are no days in which righteous deeds are more beloved to Allah than these ten days [of Dhul Hijjah].
 (Sunan Ibn Majah)

-That’s right.
-The first ten days of Dhul-Hijjah are considered to be the best ten days of the year, more valuable for the believers, even than the last ten days of Ramadan!
-And yet so many of us, who strive so hard to make the most of the end of the fasting month, forget about the importance of the beginning of Dhul-Hijjah.
+The first ten days of Dhul-Hijjah are considered to be the best ten days of the year, more valuable for the believers even than the last ten days of Ramadan.
+And yet so many of us who strive hard over the 30-day fast miss out on this opportunity to draw nearer to Allah (swt).

-This day I have perfected for you your religion and completed My favour upon you.
-(The Holy Qur’an 05:03)
+This day I have perfected for you your religion and completed My favour upon you. -The Holy Qur’an 05:03

-“Fasting on the day of Arafah is an expiation for the preceding year and the following year.”
-(Ibn Majah)
+Fasting on the day of Arafah is an expiation for the preceding year and the following year.

-“To offer salatul tahajjud [night prayer] during one of its nights is like performing the late night prayer on the night of power.
-[Lailatul Qadr].”
+To offer salatul tahajjud [night prayer] during one of its nights is like performing the late night prayer on the night of power.
+[Lailatul Qadr].
 (Tirmidhi)

-Verily, God and His angels bless the Prophet: [hence,] O you who have attained to faith, bless him and give yourselves up [to his guidance] in utter self-surrender!
-(The Holy Qur’an 33:56)
+Verily, God and His angels bless the Prophet: [hence,] O you who have attained to faith, bless him and give yourselves up [to his guidance] in utter self-surrender! -The Holy Qur’an 33:56

 Allahu Akbar, Allahu Akbar, laa ilaha ill-Allah, Allahu Akbar, Allahu Akbar, wa lillahi’l hamd.